kamgaE-hub/SOCProject2/README.md

 <h3> Step 6: Investigating Priya</h3>

-I went further to investigate the attack on Priya's account and noticed Password Spraying with multiple Login failures on thesame night before a successful login.
-All coming from the same IP address in Lagos.
+I went further to investigate the attack on Priya's account and noticed Password Spraying with multiple Login failures on thesame night before a successful login, all coming from the same IP address in Lagos.

 Using the Audit logs, I noticed no activities were carried out yet in Priya's account as there were no records of activities during the time of compromise.